 Adam’s grin told him all he needed to know about what had prompted this monumental idea.
 He didn’t have any intention of marrying Tally anytime soon.
 The sole reason he was considering this was because he believed it would make her put up and shut up for a few more years while he sowed his endless wild oats and kept persuading her he’d be a changed man just as soon as he made captain.

 Donnie threw off the sheets and stood up, feeling like he might burst out of his own skin.
-And strangle the effing life out of his worthless [email protected] “No.”
+And strangle the effing life out of his worthless a@s.
+“No.”

 “What, no good?”
 Adam asked, genuinely surprised by his violent tone, if not by the word he’d spoke.